Covid-19 Bali / Coronavirus Update

 Special COVID-19 Discounts and Offers

-Currently we have Special COVID-19 accommodation rates and discounts running up until and including Friday 26th March 2021, which are:
+Currently we have a number of Special COVID-19 accommodation rates and discounts:

-- Standard Low season rate to apply to all stays from after New Year weekend until Friday 26th March 2021.
+- Standard Low season rate applies to all stays until Friday 25th June 2021.

 - 15% Weekly discount for any stay of 7 nights or more

 - 30% discount for any stay in 2021 of 2 nights or more before 18th December 2021

 - 10% Early Bird discount for any stay after 8th January 2022